-Judge Shira Scheindlin, who authored the influential Zubalake decision on e-discovery, recently issued an opinion providing a thorough discussion of the federal bank-examination privilege.
-Judge Sheindlin ultimately ruled that the bank-examination privilege covered only part of a bank’s communications to the Office of the Comptroller of the Currency (OCC), but nevertheless ordered their production because the plaintiff showed a sufficient level of need to overcome the privilege.
+Judge Shira Scheindlin, who authored the influential Zubalake decision on e-discovery, issued an opinion providing a thorough discussion of the federal bank-examination privilege.
+Judge Sheindlin ultimately ruled that the bank-examination privilege covered only part of a bank’s communications to the Office of the Comptroller of the Currency (OCC).
+But she nevertheless ordered their production because the plaintiff showed a sufficient level of need to overcome the privilege.
 Wultz v.
 Bank of China Ltd., 2013 WL 1453258 (S.D.N.Y.
 Apr.
 9, 2013).
 You may access the opinion here.

 The case arises from an interesting factual setting.
 The Palestinian Islamic Jihad (PIJ) orchestrated a suicide bombing in Tel Aviv, Israel in 2006 that killed Florida resident Daniel Wultz and severely injured Yekutiel Wultz.
 You may read a news account of this attack here.

 The Wultz family sued the Bank of China (BOC) under the Antiterrorism Act alleging acts of international terrorism and aiding and abetting international terrorism.
 The family claimed that BOC facilitated, through PIJ leadership in Iran and Syria, wire transfers in the millions of dollars for PIJ’s benefit.

 The Wultz family sought discovery of a variety of BOC documents, including BOC’s communications with the OCC discussing risk reports, self-analyses, and compliance procedures; the OCC’s bank examination reports, evaluations of BOC’s policies, and communications regarding deficiencies in BOC’s counter-terrorism financing compliance function.
 BOC asserted the bank-examination privilege in an effort to avoid production of these documents.